Savannah cat

 The Savannah is a breed of hybrid cat developed in the late 20th century from crossing a serval (Leptailurus serval) with a domestic cat (Felis catus).
-This hybridization typically produces large and lean offspring, with the Serval's characteristic large ears and markedly brown-spotted coats.
+This hybridization typically produces large and lean offspring, with the serval's characteristic large ears and markedly brown-spotted coats.
 F1 and F2 male Savannahs can be very large, and in 2016 an F2 male attained a world record for tallest cat at 48.4 cm.
 Show-eligible F4–F5 cats range from 5.0 to 8.2 kg however, comparable in size to other large domestic cat breeds such as the Maine Coon or Norwegian Forest cat.

 History

 On April 7, 1986, Judee Frank crossbred a male serval, belonging to Suzi Wood, with a Siamese domestic cat to produce the first Savannah cat, a female named Savannah.
-She was bred with a Turkish Angora male and gave birth to viable F2 kittens in April 1989.
+That first Savannah was bred with a Turkish Angora male and gave birth to viable F2 kittens in April 1989.
 In 1996, Patrick Kelley and Joyce Sroufe wrote the original version of the Savannah breed standard and presented it to the board of The International Cat Association (TICA).
 In 2001, the board accepted it as a new registered breed, and in May 2012, TICA accepted the Savannah as an eligible championship breed.